• Skip to primary navigation

 About Instant Pot Pav Bhaji

-Pav Bhaji is a beloved street food and has become a favourite in homes and restaurants.
+Pav Bhaji is a beloved, popular street food and has become a favourite in homes and restaurants.
 It’s a versatile dish that can be enjoyed as a snack, a light meal, or even a party dish.
 Its vibrant flavours, combined with the softness of the pav, make it a delightful culinary experience.

 Instant Pot Bhaji served in a bowl and garnished with coriander leaves, chopped onion.